 Patricia Hughey, after a 35-year career in IT decided to use retirement to take her yoga practice to the next level and became a certified teacher at Raja Yoga.
 She credits her yoga practice with keeping her happy, healthy, and medication-free in her 60s and so is especially interested in the benefits yoga brings later in life.
 She loves sharing her practice and experience with students of all ages.
 Namaste!

 Virginia McKinnie Yoga and breath and writing and herbs and lots of open space to feel the Earth…these are my passions.
 As far as letters go: MA, Literature, RYT 200 and two 500 hour TT, Yin Yoga Certification, Restorative Yoga Cert., Meditation Teacher Certification, Chakra Teacher Certification with Anodea Judith, Poet, Space Holder, Spirit Guide, Wise Woman and lover of wet earth, warm winds, dashing water and brilliant fire.

 Katherine Okonak completed her 200 hr yoga teacher training at Anjali Power Yoga in 2019, as well as the Baptiste Foundation Level One Training.
-She has also completed the Baptiste Foundation Unstoppable Training, focused on making yoga accessible to kids.
+She has also completed the Baptiste Foundation Unstoppable Training, which makes trauma informed yoga accessible to kids.
 Katherine teaches a Vinyasa style class with a focus on connecting breath to movement and remaining present.
 Her class facilitates building both flexibility and strength, and incorporates both stability and ease.
 Katherine is a licensed social worker currently working as a research coordinator conducting research on pediatric trauma informed care.